 Over the years Pathways has continually developed its services based on examples of best practice from around the world.
 And just as importantly, based on feedback from the people that matter most – those who use the services, their whānau and the passionate Pathways team.

-While much has changed since 1989, Pathways’ spirit of doing ‘Whatever it takes’ has remained as a constant.
-This phrase has always resonated with us.
+While much has changed since 1989, Pathways’ spirit of ‘Whatever it takes’ has remained a constant.
+So much so that in 2015 we incorporated it into our logo.

 When people come to us, their poor mental health has often made their world become very small.
-At Pathways we want to help people feel as if the world is an exciting place that holds opportunity, growth and positive life experiences.
+We want to help people feel as if the world is an exciting place that holds opportunity, growth and positive life experiences.

 The circles aren't perfectly round, they are unique, like we all are.
 And the range of vibrant colours represent our diversity and the energising hope we all hold within us.